dottxado/wp-cli-oop-plugin/README.md

 ======================

 Command to scaffold an OOP oriented WordPress plugin.
-The code is based on WPPB.io, with the following differences:
+The scaffolded code is based on WPPB.io, with the following differences:
 * there is Composer to manage PSR-4 namespaces and file includes;
 * the "public" folder has been renamed to "front";
 * the styles and scripts are enqueued with a fingerprint.